yuvraajsj18/Operating-Systems/notes/processes/processes.md

 - To get the process id of a process or its parent you can use:
   - `getpid()`: returns PID of current process.
   - `getppid()`: returns PID of parent process.
-- A process can execute multiple `fork()` call, in that case the number of process will be 2<sup>n</sup>. where n is the number of fork() calls.
+- A process can execute multiple `fork()` call, in that case, the number of the process will be 2<sup>n</sup>. where n is the number of fork() calls.
 This count will also include the first parent process.
-- The following example shows creation of process when three fork() calls are made.
+- The following example shows the creation of a process when three fork() calls are made.

 ![image-20200906140805022](processes.assets/image-20200906140805022.png)

 ### Process Termination

-- Process executes last statement and then asks the operating system to delete it using `exit()` system call.
+- The process executes the last statement and then asks the operating system to delete it using the `exit()` system call.

   - Returns **status data** from child to parent via `wait()`.
   - Process resources are deallocated by OS.

-- Parent may terminate the execution of children processes using the `abort()` system call.
+- The parent may terminate the execution of children processes using the `abort()` system call.
 Some reasons for doing so:

-  - Child has exceeded allocated resources.
+  - The child has exceeded allocated resources.
-  - Task assigned to child is no longer required.
+  - The task assigned to the child is no longer required.
   - The parent is exiting and the OS does not allow a child to continue if its parent terminates.

-- Some OS do not allow child to exists if its parent has terminated.
+- Some OS does not allow a child to exists if its parent has terminated.
 If a process terminates, then all its children must also be terminated.
 This is known as **cascading termination.**

   - Termination is initiated by the OS.

-- The parent process may wait for termination of a child process by using the wait() system call.
+- The parent process may wait for the termination of a child process by using the wait() system call.
 The call returns status information and the PID of the terminated process.

   ```c
   pid_t pid = wait(&status);